 Another important aspect of the project for Elizabeth and Paul was effectively communicating the personality of both the firm and its agents.
 To that end, we developed the concept for highly personalized agent pages, allowing them to share much of what they love about the neighborhoods in which they work, post testimonials from past clients, display past listings, and, generally, show users they’re more than your average New York realtor.

-As with much of the ad work we’ve done for Garfield, we took on everything from copywriting to actual photography with the site design.
-For the detailed back end work—which involved coordinating with a third party real estate tech company on the database work—we worked with Paul Singh, founder of Pel creative collective and mainstay developer for us.
+As with much of the ad work we’ve done for Garfield, we took on everything from copywriting to actual photography with the site design, which involved coordinating with a third party real estate tech company on the database work.